PixarAnimationStudios/OpenSubdiv/python/README.md

 # To Do Items

 - Add support for face varying data by augmenting _FaceAdapter in adapters.py
+  - Subdivider should expose a `quads` property that allows access to `hole` etc
   - Exercise this in the demo by getting it down to GPU (maybe do "discard" for certain faces)
 - Instead of using OsdCpuVertexBuffer, create a "NumpyCpuVertexBuffer" that wraps a numpy array
 - Add an API that looks very similar to the RIB parameters for RiHierarchicalSubdiv